 - Consumers Digest has named AKF one of the top three health charities in the country for spending efficiency.

-- AKF continued to be a sealholder with the Better Business Bureau Wise Giving Alliance in 2015.
+- AKF is a sealholder with the Better Business Bureau Wise Giving Alliance.

-- We continued to meet the National Health Council’s Standards of Excellence in 2015.
+- We meet the National Health Council’s Standards of Excellence.